royalarjun001/angular-architecture-best-practices/Readme.md

 On addition to this, One thing on which we should give emphasis is that as in general practice, we usually create top level feature module and then add all the functionality on the same module at the root level.
 The potential issue with this approach is that, when multiple developer are working on it or multiple team is working on it then root component developer need to know all information about the sub functionality of the application which is not the case because when any bug and Change request is required then we need to check all the information or code associated with it, which should not be like that as we all try to follow single responsibilty principle.
 So what we should do in this case is to create a multiple sub module of the feature module and from there which can be loaded based on the route hence it will allow to keep the things clean and separate in case of Complete feature module.

 ### Core and Shared Modules

+**Common/Core Module**
+* Core folder should contain singleton service shared throughout app
+* Services that are specific to a feature can go in the feature's folder
+* Example: LoggingService, ErrorService, DataService
+* It should be only imported by the Root or the App module

+**Shared Module**
+* Shared folder should contain resuable components, pipes, directives
+* Example: CalenderComponenet, AutoCompleteComponenet
+* It can be importeted multiple times in multiple feature including RootModule

 ### Core and Shared Action
 ### Create/Consuming a Custom Library
 ###